...

 Chasing returns or following the crowd

-It can be tempting to invest in whatever is hot or popular at the moment, but this can lead to buying high and selling low, which is the opposite of what you want to do.
+Investing in whatever is hot or popular can be tempting, but this can lead to buying high and selling low, which is the opposite of what you want to do.

-You should avoid being influenced by emotions, hype, or media noise, and instead focus on the fundamentals and long-term prospects of the investments you choose.
+Instead, you should avoid being influenced by emotions, hype, or media noise and focus on your chosen investments’ fundamentals and long-term prospects.

-You should also diversify your portfolio across different asset classes, sectors, and regions, to reduce your exposure to any single market or industry.
+You should also diversify your portfolio across asset classes, sectors, and regions to reduce exposure to any single market or industry.

-Before you invest in anything, you should do your homework and understand what you are investing in, how it works, what are the risks and rewards, and what are the fees and charges involved.
+Before investing in anything, you should do your homework and understand what you are investing in, how it works, the risks and rewards, and the fees and charges involved.

 You should also compare different options and seek professional advice if you are unsure or need guidance.
-You should never invest in something you don’t understand or trust.
+Never invest in something you don’t understand or trust.

 Being impatient or unrealistic

-Investing is not a get-rich-quick scheme, but a long-term process that requires patience and discipline.
-You should not expect to see instant results or high returns without taking high risks.
+Investing is not a get-rich-quick scheme but a long-term process that requires patience and discipline.
+You should not expect instant results or high returns without taking risks.

-You should also be prepared for market fluctuations and volatility, and not panic or overreact when things go down.
-You should stick to your plan and focus on your long-term goals, rather than short-term performance.
+You should also be prepared for market fluctuations and volatility and not panic or overreact when things go down.
+You should stick to your plan and focus on long-term goals rather than short-term performance.

-Investing is a continuous learning journey that can help you improve your skills and knowledge over time.
-You should keep track of your investments and review them periodically, to see what worked well and what didn’t, and why.
+Investing is a continuous learning journey that can help you improve your skills and knowledge.
+You should keep track of your investments and review them periodically to see what worked well and what didn’t and why.

 Where to find reliable and trustworthy sources of investment information and education?